New Jerusalem: New Jerusalem – Dead Sea Scrolls

 Discovered among the Dead Sea Scrolls near Qumran, Israel, were fragments of a scroll which describes New Jerusalem in minute detail.
 The New Jerusalem Scroll (as it is called) appears to contain apocalyptic vision, although, being fragmented, it is hard to categorize.
 Written in Aramaic, the text describes a vast city, rectangular in shape, with twelve gates and encircled by a long wall.
-Similar descriptions appear in Ezekiel 40-48 and Revelation 21-22 and comparison to the Temple Scroll (also found near Qumran) shows many similarities despite no direct literary links between the two.
+Similar descriptions appear in Ezekiel 40–48 and Revelation 21–22 and comparison to the Temple Scroll (also found near Qumran) shows many similarities despite no direct literary links between the two.

 Montanism

-From the middle of the 2nd century CE to the middle of the 6th century CE, the ancient Christian sect of Montanism, which spread all over the Roman Empire, expected the New Jerusalem to descend to earth at the neighboring Phrygian towns of Pepuza and Tymion.
+From the middle of the 2nd century CE to the middle of the 6th century CE, the ancient Christian sect of Montanism, which spread throughout the Roman Empire, expected the New Jerusalem to descend to earth at the neighboring Phrygian towns of Pepuza and Tymion.
 In late antiquity, both places attracted crowds of pilgrims from all over the Roman Empire.
 Pepuza was the headquarters of the Montanist church.
 The Montanist patriarch resided at Pepuza.
 Women played an emancipated role in Montanism, serving as priests and also bishops.
 In the 6th century CE, this church became extinct.

 Since 2001, Peter Lampe of the University of Heidelberg has directed annual archaeological campaigns in Phrygia, Turkey.
-During these interdisciplinary campaigns, together with William Tabbernee of Tulsa, numerous unknown ancient settlements were discovered and archaeologically documented.
+During these interdisciplinary campaigns, together with William Tabbernee of Tulsa, Oklahoma, numerous unknown ancient settlements were discovered and archaeologically documented.
 Two of them are the best candidates so far in the search for the identification of the two holy centers of ancient Montanism, Pepuza and Tymion, the sites of the expected descent of the New Jerusalem.
 Scholars had searched for these lost sites since the 19th century.

 The ancient settlement discovered and identified as Pepuza by William Tabbernee and Peter Lampe was settled continuously from Hellenistic times to Byzantine times.
 In Byzantine times, an important rock-cut monastery belonged to the town.
 The town is in the Phrygian Karahallı area, near the village of Karayakuplu (Uşak Province, Aegean Region, Turkey).
 The ancient site of Tymion identified by Peter Lampe is located not far away at the Turkish village of Şükranje.
 For the Montanists, the high plane between Pepuza and Tymion was an ideal landing place for the heavenly New Jerusalem.